sayar/RedisMVA/module5_redis_python_node/README.md

 ## Introduction

-As we've learned in Module [2]() and [3]() Redis is a feature-packed cache with pub/sub capabilities along with advanced data structures that can keep application information.
+As we learned in Module [2](../module2_getting_started/README.md) and [3](../module3_getting_started/README.md), Redis is a feature-packed cache with pub/sub capabilities along with advanced data structures that can keep application information.

-In this module, we'll use Redis via Node.js and Python Drivers in a variety of examples which show off how we can use some Redis features.
+In this module, we will use Redis via the Node.js and the Python drivers in a variety of examples which show off Redis features.

 ## Getting Started

-Before you get started with this session, you'll need to install a few things:
+Before you get started with this session, you will need to install a few things:

 - [MongoDB](https://www.mongodb.org/downloads)
 - [Node.js](https://nodejs.org/download/)
 - [Python](https://www.python.org/downloads/) (Comes installed with Node.js)

-You can also install all of these things with either [Homebrew](http://brew.sh) for OSX or [Chocolatey](https://chocolatey.org) for Windows package managers which makes installation and updating very easy.
+You can also install all of these things with either [Homebrew](http://brew.sh) for OSX or [Chocolatey](https://chocolatey.org) for Windows.
+Package managers make installation and updating easy.

 ## Redis Commands with Python

-With Python we'll show you how to use the `redis-py` client to manipulate a few Redis data structures.
+With Python, we'll show you how to use the `redis-py` client to manipulate a few Redis data structures.

 #### Getting Started